How Deep Do You Plant Tulip Bulbs?

 How Deep Do You Plant Tulip Bulbs in the Garden?

 If you've previously grown tulips that haven't bloomed well, it might be because you haven't planted them deep enough.
-Many gardening experts suggest planting at twice the depth of the bulb but it’s best to plant tulips in a hole at least 8” deep, especially if you’re planning to leave them in the ground.
+Many gardening experts suggest planting at two to three times the size of the bulb.
+It’s best to plant tulips in a hole at least 5” deep, especially if you’re planning to leave them in the ground.

 How Deep Do You Plant Tulip Bulbs: The Benefits of Planting More Deeply